 How to Fix Hair Color That Is Too Light

-Use clarifying shampoos to tone down your hair color.
+Use a clarifying shampoo to tone down your hair color.

 This method can be too drying to your hair, so use conditioner and hair creams afterward to replenish lost moisture.